OXID-eSales/paypal-checkout-documentation/releases/paypal-checkout-250.rst

 New or changed functions
 ------------------------

+We have

-We have added the Google Pay and Apple Pay payment methods.
+* added the Google Pay and Apple Pay payment methods: :ref:`releases/paypal-checkout-250:Google Pay and Apple Pay`
+* added the Configuring of pseudo shipping costs for PayPal Express: :ref:`releases/paypal-checkout-250:Configuring pseudo shipping costs for PayPal Express`

 Google Pay and Apple Pay
 ^^^^^^^^^^^^^^^^^^^^^^^^